etiur/satmutagenesis/docs/source/manual.rst

         --pdb_dir PDB_DIR     The name for the mutated pdb folder --hydrogen            Leave it to default
-        --consec              Consecutively mutate the PDB file for several rounds
+        --consec              Consecutively mutate the PDB file for several rounds --sbatch              True if you want to lanch the simulation right after creating the slurm file

 The first 6 arguments are necessary and the rest are optional, for example: